APlitt24235/P5Archives/README.md

 # P5Archives
-A place where any of my P5 related code projects will go.
+A place where any of my code projects will go.

-Currently working on: P5 RPG using Python;
+Currently working on: Danganronpa-style Visual Novel;

 Finished Projects: None;

+Projects on Hiatus: Persona 5 RPG using Python;